 The next stage is routing the placed design.
 PAR writes the NCD file when the design is fully routed.
-There may still exist unroutes because power and ground is not considered.
 Therefore, at this point the design can be analyzed against timing.
 A new NCD is written as the routing improves.

 The router performs a procedure to converge on a solution that routes the design to completion and meets timing constraints.